Charging Basics

 J1772 charge port

-Built into all non-Tesla electric vehicles, suitable for Level I or Level II charging.
-All EVs come with a cord that plugs into the J1772 port in the vehicle on one end and a 120 volt outlet on the other end.
+Built into all non-North American Charging Standard (NACS) electric vehicles, suitable for Level I or Level II charging.
+Most EVs come with a cord that plugs into the J1772 port in the vehicle on one end and a 120-volt outlet on the other end.

 J1772 combo

-Built into most EVs (like the Chevrolet Bolt, Kia Niro, Hyundai Kona, BMW i3, Volkswagen ID.4, etc.) for DC Fast Charging.
+Built into all-electric EVs for DC Fast Charging.
 The J1772 combo is also known as the CCS DCFC or SAE Combo.
 Cars with the J1772 combo port can plug in Level I, Level II, and fast charging cables into this one port.

 CHAdeMO